 Employees at Target rate their Professional Development Score a /100, with Marketing and Customer Success as the two departments that rate their experience the highest.

-Big Lots rates % lower than Target on Leadership Culture Ratings vs Target Ratings based on looking at 13357 ratings from employees of the two companies.
-Ratings come from the answers to questions like "How often do you get valuable feedback on how to improve at work?" and "Are your company's goals clear, and are you invested in them?".
+Big Lots rates % lower than Target on Leadership Culture Ratings vs Target Ratings based on looking at 13382 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Do you feel comfortable giving your boss negative feedback?" and "What do you like best about the leadership team?".

-Big Lots rates % lower than Target on Compensation Culture Ratings vs Target Ratings based on looking at 9603 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Why do you feel undervalued and what would make you feel better about your compensation?" and "Does your company give annual bonuses?".
+Big Lots rates % lower than Target on Compensation Culture Ratings vs Target Ratings based on looking at 9620 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Why do you feel undervalued and what would make you feel better about your compensation?" and "Do you believe you're paid fairly?".

-Big Lots rates % lower than Target on Team Culture Ratings vs Target Ratings based on looking at 8555 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What are some of the best things about your team?" and "Do you look forward to interacting with your coworkers?".
+Big Lots rates % lower than Target on Team Culture Ratings vs Target Ratings based on looking at 8569 ratings from employees of the two companies.
+Ratings come from the answers to questions like "What do your coworkers need to improve and how could you work together better?" and "Does Your Boss Hurt Your Company Culture?".

-Big Lots rates % lower than Target on Environment Culture Ratings vs Target Ratings based on looking at 8386 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What % of the time are you bored at work?" and "On average, how many hours do you work a day?".
+Big Lots rates % lower than Target on Environment Culture Ratings vs Target Ratings based on looking at 8399 ratings from employees of the two companies.
+Ratings come from the answers to questions like "What % of the time are you bored at work?" and "Does someone you work with closely, make you want to quit your job?".

-Big Lots rates % lower than Target on Sentiment Culture Ratings vs Target Ratings based on looking at 10750 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What would you most like to see improved at your company?" and "How do your customers perceive your company?".
+Big Lots rates % lower than Target on Sentiment Culture Ratings vs Target Ratings based on looking at 10768 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Are you typically excited about going to work each day?" and "What's going wrong and how can it be improved?".